apigee/apigee-client-php/README.md

 you just need to define the `APIGEE_EDGE_PHP_SDK_OFFLINE_TEST_DATA_FOLDER` environment variable set its value to the parent folder of your own test data set.

-PS.: Some unit tests can not be executed when the offline test data is in use, those are automatically marked as skipped.
+PS.: Some unit tests cannot be executed when the offline test data set is in use, those are automatically marked as skipped.

 ## Support

 This is not an officially supported Google product.
 Please file issues in our GitHub Issue Queue.
 We would love to accept contributions to this project, please see the [contribution guidelines for this project](CONTRIBUTING.md) for more details.